 Fossum earned a total of six All-GPAC honors in his career and was a three-time Daktronics-NAIA Scholar Athlete.
 He is also involved with South Dakota Special Olympics, and has been on several mission trips with Dakota Wesleyan.

 The 2012 DWU graduate is currently the Director of Residence Life at Dakota Wesleyan.
 He graduated with a triple major in business administration, leadership and public service and religion, and received his master’s degree in educational policy and administration from Dakota Wesleyan in 2013.
 He lives in Mitchell with his wife, Jessie.

 Dakota Wesleyan University

-Jeff Holstein enters his first year as part of the Tiger track and field coaching staff in 2012-13.
+Jeff Holstein enters his third year as part of the Tiger track and field coaching staff in 2013-14.
 He competed on the DWU track and field team as a thrower for three seasons prior to switching over to a coach.

 Ian Ames will help with the Dakota Wesleyan cross country and track and field programs this year.

 The Woonsocket, S.D., native will help with the jumpers and middle- and long-distance runners.